tedtred/MaintenanceTracker-1/README.md

 - You want to reset to a fresh installation with default data
 - You're experiencing database-related errors (such as missing columns)

+#### Environment-Specific Behavior

+The database rebuild behavior differs based on the environment:

+1. **Docker (Production)**:
+   - In production Docker environments, the rebuild is triggered by the FORCE_DB_REBUILD environment variable
+   - Database migrations run automatically on startup

+2. **Replit (Development)**:
+   - In Replit, automatic migrations and rebuilds are disabled by default
+   - Use the rebuild script described below to explicitly trigger a rebuild when needed

 #### For Production (Docker)

 1. Set the FORCE_DB_REBUILD environment variable to true in docker-compose.yml: